cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 Signatures are encoded as the byte strings produced by the signature generation algorithms in {{FIPS-205}}.
 When producing JSON Web Signatures, the signature byte strings are base64url encoded.
 When producing COSE signatures, no encoding is needed; see {{Section 4 of RFC9052}} for more details on how COSE signatures are created.
+For the algorithms registered in this document, the signature byte string is 7856 bytes, as specified in Table 2 of {{FIPS-205}}.
+The corresponding base64url-encoded JWS signature value is 10475 characters.

 # Security Considerations